Syphilis Infection

 - They look like tiny ulcers and can occur anywhere on the genitals or mouth.

-During the Secondary stage, a red rash typically develops on the soles of the feet or palms of the hands.
-Other rashes can occur elsewhere on the body.
 They usually look different than the rashes occurring on the hands or feet.
 The secondary stage occurs between 6 to 36 weeks after exposure and can last 1 to 3 months.

 Other symptoms that may develop include: